jozuenoon/dunder/README.md

 # Further development

+This section describes some further development steps to release Dunder to public.

 ## Deployment

 Standard method is to build helm chart and scale service using Kubernetes cluster.
 Some reference implementation could be look up [here](https://github.com/jozuenoon/message_bus/tree/master/deployment).
 CockroachDB could be also easily setup and maintained in K8S [cluster](https://github.com/helm/charts/tree/master/stable/cockroachdb).
+Usually it's good choice to use `ingress-nginx` controller with TLS termination.

+## Kubernetes and TLS

+Best approach is to use `LetEncrypt` and `cert-manager` to manage TLS along with DNS resolver.
+Certificates are stored directly in K8S secrets and can be mounted to service or used by ingress controller if TLS termination is made on LB level.

+## Monitoring and health checks

+Kubernetes rolling update and load balancing requires decently working health checks for readiness and liveness probes.
+This enable load balancing and rolling update to happen properly with no down times or missed requests.

+With [OpenCensus](https://opencensus.io/) it's easy to implement tracing and monitoring layers, to gain insights on usage and performance of service.
+By using `OpenCensus` one would have a lot of options for exporting tracing and metrics.
+For even deeper dive if application is deployed on GKE there is very nice tool for [profiling with pprof](https://cloud.google.com/profiler/docs/profiling-go) so flame charts are directly available on Stackdriver page.
+Some additional [reference](https://medium.com/google-cloud/continuous-profiling-of-go-programs-96d4416af77b).

 ## Architecture expansion and performance